 The Video Doorbell Pro wired directly into our existing doorbell wiring, so the installation was a little more involved than battery-powered setups, but it was still surprisingly simple.
 Also note that SimpliSafe has step-by-step tutorials on their website1 and inside their mobile app.
 No doubt, this is a main appeal and competitive advantage of SimpliSafe (simple is even in their name!).

 Not the DIY type?
 If you’d rather have an expert install your doorbell cam, SimpliSafe charges $79 for a “partner” to come out and get you squared away.
 Not a bad price, but we’re used to seeing $100 installation fees for a whole home security installation.
-So $79 seems a bit steep.
+So $79 seems a bit steep for a single camera installation, but worth it for a whole system installation.
 At any rate, we recommend you do it yourself.
 Installation couldn’t be any easier.

 FYI: We didn’t love the design of the SimpliSafe doorbell.
 The big chrome button resembles an elevator button.
 Going up or going down?
 And the unit isn’t as low-profile as other doorbell cams we’ve used.
 But this wasn’t a deal-breaker for us.